NeelKondapalli/book-gen/README.md

 # Document Processing and AI Query System

 A system for ingesting various document formats (PDF, EPUB, DOCX, TXT, XML), storing them in a vector database (ChromaDB), and performing queries or generating responses using the stored knowledge.
+Using Deepseek-r1 8B under the hood w/ Ollama.

 ## Installation